Quantity surveyor

 Once you've become a chartered quantity surveyor, you may wish to continue working across a broad range of disciplines or specialise in a certain type of infrastructure, such as road or bridge construction.

-Another option is to specialise in a particular discipline such as civil engineering, capital allowances and tax, supply chain management, planning and legal services such as contractual disputes.
+Another option is to specialise in a particular discipline such as civil engineering, capital allowances and tax, supply chain management, or planning and legal services such as contractual disputes.

 With a further two to three years' experience, it's possible to move into a senior surveying role, with responsibility for trainee and junior surveyors.
 Further career progression is possible into roles such as quantity surveyor manager, project manager, or contracts or commercial manager.
 You'll usually need a minimum of ten years' experience for these types of roles, and leadership skills as well as advanced communication and analytical skills.